What is In-Vitro Fertilisation (IVF)?

 You will be able to see your own embryos in the dish in which the embryos were grown before the embryos are placed into your uterus.
 This procedure is done with a fine catheter and is usually painless.

-You may go home shortly after the procedure, and will be given daily medications to support the lining of the uterus and to enhance the chance of the embryos implanting.
+You may go home shortly after the embryo transfer, and will be given daily medications to support the lining of the uterus and to enhance the chance of the embryos implanting.

 There is no restriction on food intake, work or sexual intercourse during this period.
-Resting in bed more than usual has not shown to increase the success rate.
+Resting in bed more than usual has not shown to increase the success rate of embryo transfer.

 Freezing of Extra Embryos